 I started my career in nonprofits as an AmeriCorps member.
 I worked hard and was promoted the next year to be a program manager.
 I didn’t have the experience I needed, but I had supportive supervisors, took management classes, and was responsible for my own budget.
 My supervisors helped me learn how to manage various situations with employees.
 When I was hired as the executive director of a small nonprofit organization, these skills were helpful, but I had a lot to learn.
 I no longer had a fiscal or HR staff to take care of those areas.
 My board was learning alongside me, although they helped as much as they could.
 Luckily I was able to slowly grow the organization and my skills at the same time.
 Not everyone will have this opportunity, so using the above techniques will help you prove yourself so you can advance your career.

 What other advice do you have to become a nonprofit leader?
 Please your thoughts in the comments below.

 Interested in exploring a nonprofit career?
 Contact me and let’s chat about how you can take the next step.
-I enjoy mentoring anyone in the nonprofit world.
+I enjoy mentoring our next nonprofit leaders.